-hyperpolarizing pre-pulse ($V{\rm pp}$ = -140 mV), the voltage dependence of activation was shifted about +25 mV compared to wild-type channels (Fig. 5C).
+Two variants, A331S and F333L showed a WT-like voltage dependence of activation following a depolarizing pre-pulse (Supplementary Table 4).
+However, both showed clearly reduced rates of activation (Figure 5A,B).
+Consequently, following a hyperpolarizing pre-pulse (V{pp}=-140mV), the voltage dependence of activation was shifted ~+25 mV compared to WT channels (Figure 5C).
 A331S was found in a proband with P480fs frameshift mutation with asymptomatic parents while F333L was found in homozygosis in a pedigree where the parents were confirmed heterozygous asymptomatic carriers.
-These data indicate that slow activation may contribute to myotonia congenita with recessive inheritance
+These data suggest that slow activation may contribute to MC with recessive inheritance.

-One variant with wild-type-like voltage dependence of activation, L587V, showed an accelerated rate of activation and closing (Fig. 5A, D and E).
-The variant was found in homozygosis in two pedigrees with confirmed asymptomatic parents, suggesting that the variant contributes to recessive myotonia congenita.
+One variant with WT-like voltage dependence of activation, L587V, showed an accelerated rate of activation and closing (Figure 5A,D,E).
+The variant was found in homozygosis in two pedigrees with confirmed asymptomatic parents, suggesting that the variant contributes to recessive MC.
 Accelerated closing is a loss-of-function feature that results in reduced increment in current amplitude at physiological voltages when switching from hyperpolarizing to depolarizing pre-pulse conditions.
-For wild-type channels the mean open probability at -60 mV increases from 0.17 to 0.47 (276%) when switching from hyperpolarizing ($V{\rm pp}$ = -140mV protocol) to depolarizing ($V{\rm h}$ = -40 mV protocol) pre-pulse condition.
-Respective values for L587V are 0.24 $(V{pp} = -140 \,\text{mV})$ and 0.31 $(V_h = -40 \,\text{mV})$ [29% increase, P < 0.001 for both protocols (Mann-Whitney test)].
+For WT channels the mean open probability at -60 mV increases from 0.17 to 0.47 (276%) when switching from hyperpolarizing (V{pp=}-140mV protocol) to depolarizing (V{h=-40mV} protocol) pre-pulse condition.
+Respective values for L587V are 0.24 (V{pp=}-140mV) and 0.31 (V_h=-40mV) (29% increase, p<0.001 for both protocols (Mann-Whitney test)).
 These data indicate that a lack of increase in ClC-1 channel activity at physiological voltage following electrical activation of the muscle may contribute towards myotonia.